nloppi/PyFR/doc/src/developer_guide.rst

   \draw[->] (19,11.2) -- (19,10.7);
   \node at (18,11.5) {$\text{BLAS padding}$};

-Padding is added to the columns to adjust their lengths to be divisible with the memory alignment requirement.
-Additional padding can added at the end of the rows to satisfy the alignment requirement of the BLAS library.
+Padding is added to the subdimensions to adjust their lengths to be divisible with the memory alignment requirement.
+Additional padding can added at the end of the leaddimension to satisfy the alignment requirement of some BLAS library methods.

-Individual elements in the row major matrix referenced with a formula :math:`(A,B,C,D) = ABLeaddim + BLeaddim + Cleadsubdim + D`.
-Multiplication kernels essentially loop over this formulate using instruction stream blocks/threads to calculate a group of elements parallel.
-The padding for the last column can be neglected in the matrix operations as they exist only to fulfill the memory alignment requirement and do not contain data that needs to be operated.
+Individual elements in the row major matrix are referenced with a formula :math:`f(A,B,C,D) = A \cdot B \cdot leaddim + B \cdot leaddim + C \cdot leadsubdim + D`.
+Multiplication kernels essentially loop over this formula using instruction stream blocks/threads to calculate a group of elements in parallel.
+The padding for the last column can be neglected in the matrix operations as it exist only to fulfill the memory alignment requirement and do not contain data that needs to be operated.

 .. autoclass:: pyfr.backends.base.types.MatrixBase